Ayaz-Deraiya/HospitalManagementApplication/README.md

 Easy to maintain and extend

-Well-suited for integration with REST APIs or frontend apps
+Well-suited for integration frontend apps

 Follows best practices using Spring Boot